Recipes rebuilding lives

 We run cookery classes led by migrant chefs who are struggling to integrate and access employment, due to legal and linguistic barriers.
 Our mission is to empower and celebrate our chefs on their journey to employment and independence.

 Learn delicious and authentic recipes from around the world.
-A great way to improve your cooking skills whilst self-isolating during the coronavirus pandemic.
+A great way to improve your cooking skills and feel connected with other.

 Migrateful’s cookery classes help support migrants and refugees struggling to rebuild their lives.